inianv/blog/content/about/_index.md

 date = "2017-02-24T12:14:41+05:30"
 +++

-I’m a polygot programmer; I enjoy learning the intricacies behind a language feature — how its careful application elegantly solves complex problems.
+I’m a polygot programmer; I enjoy learning the intricacies behind a language construct — how its careful application elegantly solves complex problems.
 I’m also an open-source contributor passionate about [knowledge sharing](https://stackoverflow.com/users/5291015/inian)

 > I live in Vim and love the command-line.